chrisbrickey/space-races/README.md

 ## Future Development
-* Build out frontend in vanilla JavaScript so users can play the game on the web
+* Build out frontend with regular JavaScript so users can play the game on the web